electron/osx-sign/README.md

 Regex or function that signals ignoring a file before signing.
 Default to `undefined`.

+`no-getekeeper-check` - *Boolean*

+Skip Gatekeeper check after signing the app.
+Useful for signing with self-signed certificates.
+Gatekeeper check is enabled by default.

 `platform` - *String*

 Build platform of Electron.